joshnatis/imperfect-utils/README.md

 ## Table of Contents

 ### General Tools
+`password-generator.cpp` - Generates a random string of alphanumeric characters (can be specified by regex, but that doesn't work very well)

+### Programming Tools
 `repl.sh` - Simulates a "read, eval, print" loop (currently supports C, C++, and Java)

+`memory-usage-analyzer.cpp` - Statically analyzes C++ source code to approximate how much stack memory is allocated in total

+### Music Tools
 `music-player.sh` - A music player (Requires FFMPEG, awk)

-`memory-usage-analyzer.cpp` - Statically analyzes C++ source code to approximate how much stack memory is allocated in total

-`password-generator.cpp` - Generates a random string of alphanumeric characters (can be specified by regex, but that doesn't work very well)
+`lyrics-viewer.py` - Provides a grungy interface to search Genius for artists and view or download their song lyrics

 ### Games
 `whiskers-revenge.cpp` - Your dog has eaten your cat's friskies for the third time this week.
 You're placed in the shoes of your cat, Mr. Whiskers -- chase your dog and capture him in as few moves as possible. _To play_: Queue the perfect combination of directions (_wasd_) to try to catch the dog in one move.